-The last couple weeks I have been witness to all manner of hardship around me.
+The last couple weeks I have witnessed all manner of hardship around me.
 The sudden death of a son.
 Adopted children wrestling with trauma and fear.
 Inconclusive test results.
 Two attempted suicides.
 A mysterious illness in a child.

 Moments like this rattle us to our core.
 They remind us that the world is fallen, and we are frail.
 They speak to our smallness, and our need for a solid place.

-So I lean in to His voice whispering to me through the questions and the confusion, “Come closer, sink deeper.
+Lean into His voice whispering through the questions and the confusion, “Come closer, sink deeper.
 Find a place of solace where your soul can exhale and rest.
 I’ve got this.
 I’ve got you.”
-I set aside what I do not know and grab hold of what I do.
+We set aside what we do not know and grab hold of what we do.

 Lean in, friends.
-Lean harder.
-Lean in to the One who sees it all.
-Lean in to the One who loves you.
-Lean in to the One who is more than able.
+Hard.
+Lean into the One who sees it all.
+Fall on the One who loves you.
+Collapse in the arms of the One who is more than able.
 Lean to the point where your feet don’t even touch the ground anymore and you’re just carried by Him.

 He can handle it.
-He’s strong enough.
+There is nothing beyond His strength.
 He is our ezer kenegdo, our warrior helper, who fights for us and helps us.

 So lean in with your fists, if you must.
 Lean in with your wailing and doubts and anger, and beat your hands against His chest until it dissolves into grief and you let Him hold you.

 Lean in with the faith of a child and rest.
-Lean in to His comfort and peace, to the place where you don’t have to have answers or direction-you just know that someone holds those for you.
+Rest in His comfort and peace, knowing you don’t have to have answers or direction-you just know that someone holds those for you.

-Lean in to His embrace.
-Lean in to listen to His heart beat for you.
-Lean in to hear His voice speak over you the very words you long to hear.
-Lean in because that’s where you will find what you need.
+Lean into His embrace.
+Listen to His heart beat for you.
+Hear His voice speak over you the very words you long to hear.
+Find what you need.

-You can never lean too hard.
-You can never push too much.
-You can never topple Him or ask more than He can offer.
+You can never lean too hard, or push too much.
+There is no way you will topple Him or ask more than He can offer.
 He is our solid oak, our life raft, our shelter, our rock in the storm.
-Lean in.